 Introductionp.
 1 Where can I learn more about the examination and how to prepare for it?p.
 1 Why do candidates have to take an examination?p.
 1 How is the examination developed?p.
-1-2 When and where will the examination be held?p.
+1 When and where will the examination be held?p.
 2 What will happen on the day of the examination?p.
 2 How can candidates receive Americans with Disability Act (ADA) accommodations?p.
 3 Can candidates request a make-up examination?p.
 3 What about security issues?p.
+4 What about security issues?p.
 4 Will candidates get a chance to review their answers after the examination is held?p.
+4 Will candidates get a chance to review their answers after the examination is held?p.
+4 Will candidates get a chance to review their answers after the examination is held?p.
+4 Will candidates get a chance to review their answers after the examination is held?p.
 4 If candidates have a complaint, how can they appeal?p.
+4 Is there a charge for submitting an appeal?p.
+4 Will candidates get a chance to review their answers after the examination is held?p.
 4 If candidates have a complaint, how can they appeal?p.
-4 Is there a charge for submitting an appeal?p.
 4 Is there a charge for submitting an appeal?p.
 4 What happens if the examination is postponed?p.
 4